 The Pro version of DocsFlow also works with Google Docs spreadsheets.
 You can place a spreadsheet, then format columns/rows or individual cells, etc. in InDesign.
 Later, if you or someone else makes changes to the original spreadsheet, including moving around rows or columns, DocsFlow will figure out what changed, and merge in the changes without losing the formatting and edits you’ve made in InDesign.

 DocsFlow Pro doesn’t support two-way workflow with spreadsheets, for now.
 But we call it a “one and a half-way workflow,” since you can work on both sides simultaneously.

 If you use the Google Drive file system extension in Mac OS or Windows to access your documents and spreadsheets, you can place any Google Drive file by simply dragging and dropping it from the Finder or Windows Explorer into InDesign.
 DocsFlow will intercept the drag and drop and treat it like a Place from Google Docs….
 This gives you the benefit of system folder navigation in your Drive files when placing, if you have a lot of documents or folders (which would otherwise be challenging to navigate or find via the normal DocsFlow place dialog).

-A “mainstream” review of DocsFlow appeared in InDesign Magazine, unfortunately available only to subscribers.
-However, we wrote a summary of the review that might be helpful to understanding DocsFlow’s unique approach.
-Their summary:
+A “mainstream” review of DocsFlow appeared in the June/July 2012 issue of InDesign Magazine.
+We wrote a summary of the review that might be helpful to understanding DocsFlow’s unique approach, but their bottom line is: